-From that first puppet show to his current work, with every project Kit feels that he learns something vital and different about how to share stories.
-He imagines that this learning, playing and changing will continue til the day that he dies.
-Because that journey and the new risks of every new show feels dangerous and glorious.
+From those first puppet shows to his current work, with every project Kit feels that he learns something vital and different about how to share stories.
+He imagines that this learning, playing and evolving will continue til the day that he dies.
+Because that journey and the new risks of each show feels dangerous and glorious.

 Kit is now an award winning London-based writer, director and performer of playfully bombastic theatre.
 His work balances absurdist comedy with heart-felt explorations into what it means to be human, and uses an eclectic mix of performance tropes and styles.
-Much of his work uses direct address as a way of truly immersing his audience.
+Much of his work uses direct address as a way of forging a really active and engaged relationship with his audience.